 What does it mean to you and the Emerald Life team to be able to offer this particular travel insurance?

 The insurance industry has now improved on pricing.
-An HIV positive traveller who is undetectable and on medication is no extra risk to a traveller without HIV, and so now premiums are the same for both (we led on that one too).
+An HIV positive traveller who is undetectable and on medication is no extra risk to a traveller without HIV, and so now many premiums should be the same for both (we led on that one too).
 Simply put, those customers should not be paying any more for their insurance than someone without HIV.
 However, even with matched pricing, that still doesn’t recognise that HIV is a special category in some ways, because of the stigma, discrimination and rejection that may come with an HIV diagnosis.
-In some parts of the LGBT community, as many as 1 in 5 people feels that.
+In some parts of the LGBT community, as many as 1 in 5 people feels that way.
 And if you declare your HIV status, not only does the insurance company know about it, but it goes on your certificate of insurance.
 Depending on where you are travelling, that’s a problem.
 For example, I wouldn’t want to have to show my certificate of insurance to, say, a boat hirer in Dubai, if it shows my HIV status.
 So our offering is simple – customers living with HIV but undetectable pay no more for their insurance than customers without HIV, and there’s no need to tell us!

-Emerald Life is the first insurance provider to offer such a policy – why are you the first, and how are you able to do so?
+Emerald Life is the first insurance provider to offer such a policy at no additional cost – why are you the first, and how are you able to do so?

 Previous to this new Emerald Life policy, how would people living with HIV disclose their status when buying insurance, and how is the process different now when using Emerald Life?

 I may have answered this: when you buy insurance, the price depends on the risk that you might make a claim.
 Your health and age are the two big factors in that, so insurers require you to tell them about your health.
-More, if you aren’t honest, then they may not pay out for ANY claim, not just one related to health or medical expenses.
+Moreover, if you aren’t honest, then they may not pay out for ANY claim, not just one related to health or medical expenses.
 For most insurers, HIV is a declarable condition.
 Because of the concern from HIV positive travellers about disclosing their status, many simply don’t, thinking it’ll be OK.
 That’s a huge risk if you do need to claim on a policy.
-So the difference with an Emerald travel policy?
+So the difference with an Emerald travel policy and most other insurers?
 When you go online, you are asked about pre-existing medical conditions, and if you are HIV positive you click ‘yes’ and get a little drop-down menu that says if your medical condition is HIV but you are undetectable and on stable medication, then don’t tell us.
 We don’t need to know and so it’s simply not recorded anywhere.
 Easy!

 What more do you think still needs to change regarding HIV and travel insurance?